 Some people bring the word “hero” to mind.
 William Lawrence is one of those people.

-Lawrence grew up in the heart of Nashville, in a home right next to George Peabody College.
-He excelled in just about everything he tried as a young man (including high school sports, which is why he is now a member of the Tennessee Sports Hall of Fame).
+Lawrence grew up in the heart of Nashville, in a home right next to Vanderbilt University.
+He excelled in just about everything he tried as a young man (including high school sports, which is why he is a member of the Tennessee Sports Hall of Fame).
 He then went to the U.S. Naval Academy, where he finished near the top of his class.
 After graduating, Lawrence became an aviator, then a test pilot, and eventually the first human to fly an airplane at twice the speed of sound.

 All in all, “Billy” Lawrence seemed to be living a charmed life until June 1967, when his airplane was shot down over North Vietnam.
 Lawrence spent the next six years of his life in a North Vietnamese prison camp, enduring frequent torture from his captors and (at one point) 14 months in a row of solitary confinement.